pvoznenko/front-controller-php-example/README.md

 * Backend API application with my custom micro service written on PHP.

 In this way we can talk about handling serious load, by providing multiple frontend and backend servers with load balance (HTTP cache servers and another middleware) in between.
-Otherwise I would propose instead of PHP use Scala applications (easily to scale even monolith application and maintain).

 Also in name of scalability and maintainability I would divide search and playlist functionality into two separate micro services (in this way applications also fail tolerant - when one fails, another keep working, but I believe you